oscarlai1998/tp/docs/DeveloperGuide.md

 #### 4.3.4 List Command
+The list command provides users with 4 options to list down the modules being tracked by iGraduate.
+The 4 options are:
+1. List all modules being tracked:
+    - `all`
+1. List modules that have been marked as done:
+   - `complete`
+1. List modules that have not been marked as done:
+    - `incomplete`
+1. List incomplete modules available to be marked as done based on prerequisites completed:
+    - `available`

+[DIAGRAM]
 #### 4.3.5 CAP Command
+The CAP command calculates the current CAP of the user based on the grades of modules that are marked as done.
+The command also displays the degree classification of the user.
+There are no flags or additional parameters required.

+[DIAGRAM]
 #### 4.3.6 Done Command
+The done command is used to mark a module as completed.
+To execute this command, the module code is extracted as a parameter from user input, and there is 1 compulsory flag:
+1. Grade obtained for module
+    - `-g <String>`
+#### <b>ℹ️  Note:</b>

+- Only NUS recognised grades are permitted for the grade flag
+- iGraduate recognises and supports either 'S' grade or 'U' grade

+[DIAGRAM]
 #### 4.3.7 Progress Command
+The progress command prints a progress bar as well as the user's graduation progress in the form of a percentage.
+No additional flags are required for this command.

+[DIAGRAM]
 ### 4.4 Module

 ### 4.5 ModuleList